-For example, a marketing consultant working in the tourism and visitor economy industry could offer a two-hour intensive consultancy session to organisations who are struggling in the current climate.
+For example, a marketing consultant working in the tourism industry could offer a two-hour intensive consultancy session to organisations who are struggling in the current climate.
 Using his 25 years of experience in the industry, he can get to the root of the client’s issue and offer actionable advice that will help the client to quickly move forward towards a viable solution.
-Conducted via video call, the online session would replace the free discovery call currently on offer.
+Conducted via video call, the online session would replace the free introductory call currently on offer (or be in addition to an initial short discovery call).
 This enables the consultant to bring in new revenue, while continuing to remain visible in a struggling industry.

 Alternatively you could run a workshop or masterclass on a 1:1 basis or with a small group.
 Or offer a recorded review of a client’s website and marketing materials to show quick wins on where the client can make improvements.

 All of these service ideas offer a small commitment purchase before a much bigger strategic marketing investment.
 They also offer a bolt-on service for current or past clients.

 Positioning your business as being able to help those in your industry who only need a small amount of help is a win-win.
 Your clients get help at a low cost outlay and you get paid for your many years of experience, instead of knowledge that you would perhaps usually give free of charge.

 Internal Communications Consultant Rachel Miller at All Things IC runs a range of phone consultations and remote masterclasses.